 Educational content on VJHemOnc is intended for healthcare professionals only.
 By visiting this website and accessing this information you confirm that you are a healthcare professional.

-The Acute Myeloid Leukemia Channel on VJHemOnc is an independent medical education platform, supported with funding from BMS (Silver), and through an educational grant from Jazz Pharmaceuticals.
-Supporters have no influence on the production of content.
-The levels of sponsorship listed are reflective of the amount of funding given.
+The Acute Myeloid Leukemia Channel is supported with funding from BMS (Silver), and through an educational grant from Jazz Pharmaceuticals.

-The Chronic Lymphocytic Leukemia Channel on VJHemOnc is an independent medical education platform, supported with funding from AstraZeneca (Diamond), AbbVie (Platinum), BeOne Medicines (Silver) and Lilly (Silver).
-Supporters have no influence on the production of content.
-The levels of sponsorship listed are reflective of the amount of funding given.
+The Chronic Lymphocytic Leukemia Channel is supported with funding from AstraZeneca (Diamond), AbbVie (Platinum), BeOne Medicines (Silver) and Lilly (Silver).

-The Myelodysplastic Syndromes Channel on VJHemOnc is an independent medical education platform, supported with funding from Geron (Silver).
-Supporters have no influence on the production of content.
-The levels of sponsorship listed are reflective of the amount of funding given.
+VJHemOnc is an independent medical education platform.
+Supporters, including channel supporters, have no influence over the production of content.
+The levels of sponsorship listed are reflective of the amount of funding given to support the channel.

 Share this video